Mike Zunino Player Props: Guardians vs. Tigers

 Mike Zunino At The Plate

-- Zunino has six doubles, a home run and eight walks while hitting .313.
+- Zunino has six doubles, a home run and eight walks while batting .313.

+- He has gone deep in one of 11 games, and in 2.5% of his plate appearances.

-- Zunino has picked up an RBI in two games this year, with multiple runs batted in once.
+- Zunino has driven in a run in two games this year, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.